DaveVoorhis/EnterpriseExemplar/java_backend/README.md

     }
 ...
 ```
+Permissions are grouped into roles and roles are assigned to users, so a user can access an endpoint if they have at least one role with the permission
+specified by `@Permit(...)`.
 An API endpoint definition without `@Permit` does not require permission to access.

 See the *Manage User Roles and Permissions* section below for more information.